wp-plugins/radio-station/docs/Data.md

 You can add your own custom filters via a Code Snippets plugin (which has the advantage of checking syntax for you), or in your Child Theme's `functions.php`, or in a file with a PHP extension in your `/wp-content/mu-plugins/` directory.

+### Filter List

-Currently you can find these filters by searching the plugin code for `apply_filters`.
-We will be gradually adding to the list of available filters here in future documentation.
+Currently you can find these filters by searching the plugin code for `apply_filters( 'radio_station'`.
+Af full list of available filters will be gradually added here in future plugin documentation.